-Look at all the pupils in your class.
+Look at all the children in your setting.
 Use these top tips for spotting SLCN:

-Talking Listening and understanding Interaction Are difficult to understand Are very quiet Use single words and/or short sentences.
-Older children who struggle to put their thoughts into words.
-Find it difficult to retell a story Struggle to listen Are slow or last to respond Don't respond at all, or respond incorrectly/ unexpectedly Are isolated Do not play or interact well with adults and peers Have poor listening, eye contact, turn-taking etc. Get frustrated easily
+Talking Listening and understanding Interaction Are difficult to understand Struggle to listen Are isolated Are very quiet Are slow or last to respond Do not play or interact well Say very little Don't respond at all, or with adults and peers respond incorrectly/ Have poor listening, eye unexpectedly contact, turn-taking etc. Get frustrated easily

 SLCN is often known as a 'hidden difficulty' as it can be tricky to spot.
-Children and young people with SLCN may also not be making expected progress, and may display challenging behaviour.
+Children with SLCN may also not be making expected progress, and may display challenging behaviour.

-Think which children/young people you are concerned about.
+Think which children you are concerned about.